Photo by Natasha Fernandez on Pexels.

 In fact, I would silence my intuition, so I could tick a box.

-Of course, that also had to with my level of awareness at the time and what I had put on my to-do lists and why my daily checklist looks different now, than it did then.
+Of course, that also had to do with my level of awareness at the time and what I had put on my to-do lists and why my daily checklist looks different now, than it did then.

 Then it was a day packed with half an hour for learning this, an hour finishing that, work-out, a little time for food, a little time for dog walks and no time for roaming, letting thoughts arise or being spontaneous.